Fear of industry replacing Three Mile Island’s absence

 The closing of the plant is one of the reasons in revising the township’s C-2 commercial district along the Route 230 corridor.

-“What they’ve come up with would really damage the character of our neighborhood,” said township resident Courtney Archer, adding, “They’re looking at putting a distribution center basically between where our property is here and our children’s elementary school.”
+“What they’ve come up with would really damage the character of our neighborhood,” township resident Courtney Archer said.
+“They’re looking at putting a distribution center basically between where our property is here and our children’s elementary school.”

 Archer is opposed to the change and fears what it will bring.